 This course is an intermediate level of techniques for tap and ballet with a strong emphasis in vocabulary, fundamental philosophies, body alignment, and positions of the arms and feet.
 This course will combine steps for specific dance construction.
 There may be performing opportunities.
-To enroll in this class, student must have completed TH1612 and TH 2612.
-Credit: Two semester hours.
+To enroll in This class, student must have completed TH1612 and TH 2612.